Skip to main content

 Rabbits are inquisitive and adventurous pets.
 They love a spacious environment to explore, a rabbit friend for company, and tasty food to graze on.

-If you’re thinking of getting pet rabbits, we have the essential information you’ll need to help make that decision a little easier.
+If you’re thinking of getting pet rabbits, we have the information you need to make the decision a little easier.

 Rabbit facts

-Rabbits need to live with a neutered rabbit companion to help them feel safe and happy.
-The best mix is a neutered male & female.
+Rabbits need to live with at least one neutered rabbit companion to help them feel safe and happy.

 Life expectancy for rabbits